Those involved in Belfast violence will face full force of the law – PSNI

 “To date we have received 13 reports of criminal damage but we expect to receive more as the days progress.

-“Some of these reports included extensive damage caused to local businesses with windows being broken and damage also caused to vehicles parked in the local community – some of which were burnt out.
+“Some of these reports included extensive damage caused to local businesses with windows being broken and damage also caused to vehicles parked in the local community – some of which were burned out.

 He said the scenes of violence had no place in Belfast or anywhere else in Northern Ireland.